Electric food truck

-Generally speaking the solutions are to have your electric unit classified, titled and licensed as a self-built vehicle after using an EV conversion kit, to get it registered as a low-speed vehicle or to see if it can be classified as a golf cart.
+Generally speaking the solutions are to have your electric unit classified, titled, and licensed as a self-built vehicle after using an EV conversion kit, to get it registered as a low-speed vehicle, or to see if it can be classified as a golf cart.
 If you have questions about a specific electric model let us know, and we can pull in expert NHTSA consultants to determine the best course for your build.

-Joule Case - electric power solutions
+joule case - electric power solutions

-Having to power the equipment inside your beautiful zero-emission green electric food truck using a regular diesel generator sort of defeats the purpose.
+Having to power the equipment inside your beautiful, zero-emission green electric food truck using a regular diesel generator sort of defeats the purpose.

-But the combination of a Joule Case and propane could quite likely be the most viable green solution for many operators.
+In our opinion the combination of a Joule Case and propane could quite likely be the most viable green solution for many operators.

 Coupled with propane and a Joule Case, it can certainly be interesting to investigate the option as the solar panels will act as an extender for the Joule Case’ battery life.